 “Did you put out the offering like I told you?”

 “What are you talking about, Steven?”

-For a moment she thought about.
+For a moment she was quiet, thinking.

 “Oh yeah, that.
-Why would I-“
+Why’d I-“

 Maria gave me a look of sheer disbelief.